lizrice/learning-ebpf/README.md

 the packages you need for building the code pre-installed.

-If you have a Linux machine or VM to hand, feel free to use that instead of Lima.
+If you have a Linux machine or VM to hand, feel free to use that instead of Lima, using the `learning-ebpf.yaml` file as a guide for the packages you'll need to install.
 The minimum kernel version required varies from chapter to chapter.
 All these examples have been tested on an Ubuntu distribution using a 5.15 kernel.

 ### Install this repo